 Fact: Just like her character, Lena's sister did actually win the biggest high school award for poetry in the United States.

-Fact: The film won the best narrative feature prize at the 2010 South by Southwest Film Festival.
+Fact: The film won the both star with Lena at the 2010 South by Southwest Film Festival.